Trump defers push for health plan after GOP r... | Taiwan News

-WASHINGTON (AP) — Senate Majority Leader Mitch McConnell warned President Donald Trump to hold off action in Congress to replace the Affordable Care Act, telling him to instead take it on the road as a 2020 campaign issue.
+WASHINGTON (AP) — President Donald Trump is deferring his push for a Republican health care plan to replace the Affordable Care Act, taking it on the road as 2020 campaign issue rather than trying to pass legislation on Capitol Hill that even his own party shunned.

-The two spoke Monday ahead of Trump's evening tweets suggesting he had moved off his push for a big new health care bill.

-"I made it clear to him that we were not going to be doing that in the Senate," McConnell told reporters Tuesday.

 They encouraged him to focus instead on bipartisan health care changes they could accomplish with Democrats — including lowering prescription drug prices — rather than an overhaul of the "Obamacare" law that's proved futile.
 Senate Majority Leader Mitch McConnell has made it clear Republicans should instead spend their time attacking the Democrats' "Medicare for All" proposals.